ernstwi/days/README.md

 ## Adding themes

-You can creating your own theme by adding a file `static/<theme-name>.css` containing definitions for a subset of the following CSS variables.
+You can create your own theme by adding a file `static/<theme-name>.css` containing definitions for a subset of the following CSS variables.

 | Name                            | Type  | Fallback value |
 | ------------------------------- | ----- | -------------- |